digitalocean/csi-digitalocean/.github/ISSUE_TEMPLATE.md

 * manifests, such as pvc, deployments, etc.. you used to reproduce:

-Please provide the **total** set of manifests that is needed to reproduce the issue.
+Please provide the **total** set of manifests that are needed to reproduce the issue.
 Just providing the `pvc` is not helpful.
 If you cannot provide it due privacy concerns, please try creating a reproducible case.